PRAXA: A Grammar for What-If Analysis: Introduction

 \section{Introduction}

-Across diverse domains—including business, economics, healthcare, and urban planning—various analytical methods are employed to explore data relationships, interpret model behavior, identify alternative strategies for achieving desired outcomes, and support decision-making.
-These methods are described using different terminologies, such as scenario modeling~\cite{metz2024interactive,levesque2024pathways,de2023prowis}, sensitivity analysis~\cite{laguna2023explimeable,li2020cnnpruner}, perturbation-based analysis~\cite{liu2018nlize}, what-if analysis~\cite{gathani2022if, sarikaya2019what,lee2022sleepguru,seebacher2021investigating, gathani2021augmenting}, inverse modeling~\cite{orban2018drag,moon2023amortized,raidou2016visual}, counterfactual analysis~\cite{wu2021principles,kaul2021improving}, and parameter space analysis~\cite{tyagi2019ice,bryan2015integrating}.
-For example, scenario modeling involves simulating selected potential conditions of factors to evaluate different outcomes~\cite{metz2024interactive,waser2014many}.
+What-if analysis is employed across various visual analytics systems to explore hypothetical scenarios, understand input-output relationships, interpret model behavior under constraints, and evaluate alternative pathways towards achieving desired outcomes.
+However, such what-if capabilities are implemented across systems via diverse terminologies, such as scenario modeling~\cite{metz2024interactive,levesque2024pathways,de2023prowis}, sensitivity analysis~\cite{laguna2023explimeable,li2020cnnpruner}, perturbation-based analysis~\cite{liu2018nlize}, what-if analysis~\cite{gathani2022if, sarikaya2019what,lee2022sleepguru,seebacher2021investigating, gathani2021augmenting}, inverse modeling~\cite{orban2018drag,moon2023amortized,raidou2016visual}, and counterfactual analysis~\cite{wu2021principles,kaul2021improving}.
+For example, scenario modeling simulates potential conditions of factors to evaluate different outcomes~\cite{metz2024interactive,waser2014many}.
 Sensitivity analysis assesses the impact of variations in specific factors on outcomes~\cite{borland2024using,evirgen2024text}.
 Perturbation-based analysis deliberately introduces variations to factors and study system behavior~\cite{liu2018nlize}.
-What-if analysis identifies and optimizes influential factors to achieve desired outcomes~\cite{gathani2021augmenting,gathani2022if}.
 Inverse modeling determines the input factors required to produce specific outcomes~\cite{moon2023amortized}, whereas counterfactual analysis identifies minimal changes in input factors necessary to change the model predictions~\cite{shamma2022ev}.
-Parameter space analysis systematically examines input variations to observe their effects on outputs~\cite{sedlmair2014visual}.
+These examples all involve exploring hypothetical scenarios to observe potential outcomes or identifying data and model configurations that achieve desired outcomes, yet they are each described and implemented as isolated techniques.